The Hobbit: The Battle of the Five Armies (2014)

 As I've said, I never read The Hobbit by JRR Tolkien, but I've seen enough movies to notice when something was hastily added to a screenplay to fill up screen time.
 I don't know if I had ever seen such a blatant fabrication of mediocre material before I saw The Hobbit: The Battle of the Five Armies, however.
 Most of this movie was made up by the filmmakers to drag this film series out and it shows.
 The conflicts feel arbitrary.
 The battles themselves take far too long to end.
 A villain, who no one was supposed to know was alive for another 60 years, makes an unnecessary appearance as the mastermind antagonist for this whole thing.

 It was just supposed to be an adventure about some dwarves reclaiming their home from a dragon, not some bloated, growth of a story that's stitched onto the Lord of the Rings franchise.
-It was a simple story that was stretched out so far that by the time they got to the third movie there wasn't anything left in the source material to use, and it shows.
+It was a simple story that was stretched out so far that by the time they got to the third movie, there wasn't anything left in the source material to use, and it showed.
 The Hobbit: The Battle of the Five Armies sucks and represents the biggest failings of this film franchise.

 Do you agree or disagree?
 Tell me what you think in the comments!